 How Much Space?
 How much space should you keep in front of you?
 One good rule says you need at least one second for each 10 feet of vehicle length at speeds below 40 mph.
 At greater speeds, you must add 1 second for safety.

-For example, if you are driving a 40-foot vehicle, you should leave four (4) seconds between you and the vehicle ahead.
-In a 60-foot rig, you'll need six (6) seconds.
-Over 40 mph, you'd need five (5) seconds for a 40-foot vehicle and seven (7) seconds for a 60-foot vehicle.
+For example, if you are driving a 40-foot vehicle, you should leave 4 seconds between you and the vehicle ahead.
+In a 60-foot rig, you'll need 6 seconds.
+Over 40 mph, you'd need 5 seconds for a 40-foot vehicle and 7 seconds for a 60-foot vehicle.
 See Figure 2.12.

 To know how much space you have, wait until the vehicle ahead passes a shadow on the road, a pavement marking, or some other clear landmark.
-Then count off the seconds like this: "one thousand- and-one, one thousand-and-two" and so on, until you reach the same spot.
+Then count off the seconds like this: "one thousand-and-one, one thousand-and-two" and so on, until you reach the same spot.
 Compare your count with the rule of one second for every ten feet of length.

 If you are driving a 40-foot truck and only counted up to 2 seconds, you're too close.
-Drop back a little and count again until you have four (4) seconds of following distance (or five [5] seconds, if you're going over 40 mph).
+Drop back a little and count again until you have 4 seconds of following distance (or 5 seconds, if you're going over 40 mph).
 After a little practice, you will know how far back you should be.

-Remember to add one (1) second for speeds above 40 mph.
-And that when the road is slippery, you need much more space to stop.
+Remember to add 1 second for speeds above 40 mph.
+Also remember that when the road is slippery, you need much more space to stop.